 The purpose of these awards is to launch innovative projects that have great potential to advance science and benefit society in ways that have major and lasting impact.
 Projects that are too risky and early stage to be appropriate for NIH or similar funding mechanisms are strongly favored.
 The Zimmerman Innovation Awards in Brain Science are not intended to merely allow collection of preliminary data for a subsequent grant proposal, but to catalyze progress on a project with a clear long-term intellectual arc to substantial and lasting impact.
 The Carney Institute will invest up to $100,000 per project for one year, renewable for a second year on a competitive basis.
 These awards are funded through multiple philanthropic gifts to the Carney Institute.

 All areas of brain science research will be considered.
 In addition, a pool of funds is available to specifically support projects addressing Alzheimer’s disease and related dementias (ADRD).
 ADRD proposals will be submitted through the same application process and may be reviewed by a separate review panel.

 The Zimmerman Innovation Awards in Brain Science are open to all Brown faculty members conducting brain science research at Brown University or its affiliated hospitals.
-Principal Investigators (PI) must hold a faculty appointment by the anticipated start date of the award.
+Principal Investigators (P.I.) must hold a faculty appointment by the anticipated start date of the award.
 Any basic or translational research project that is within the Carney Institute mission is eligible for consideration.
-Collaborative interdisciplinary projects with more than one PI are encouraged but not required.
+Collaborative interdisciplinary projects with more than one P.I. are encouraged but not required.
 A faculty member may participate as a P.I. on only one application and as a Collaborating Investigator on additional applications to this call for Innovation Awards in Brain Science.
 Existing award recipients may apply for a second year of funding, or may apply for a new Innovation Award in Brain Science if the existing one will conclude prior to the start of the new award.